pawanpurbey/rules_of_engagement/WG-Officer-Check-List.md

 - [ ] Support, promote and keep updated the work packages as appropriate.
 - [ ] Support the parent group with the responsibilities delegated.
 - [ ] Conduct all group business in a fair, reasonable and open manner in accordance with the approved OMP processes and procedures.
-- [ ] Chairs: Arrange for an agreed number of vice-chairs to support the chair in the group leadership; arrange the task assignment for the chairs and vice-chairs, delegate assigned tasks to, and supervise, the vice-chairs.
+- [ ] Chairs: Arrange for an agreed number of co-chairs to support the chair in the group leadership; arrange the task assignment for the chairs and co-chairs, delegate assigned tasks to, and supervise, the co-chairs.
-- [ ] Vice-chairs: Support the chair/convenor/interim chair in task assignment and execute delegated tasks and stand in for the chair as appropriate to fulfill the roles of the group.
+- [ ] Co-chairs: Support the chair/convenor/interim chair in task assignment and execute delegated tasks and stand in for the chair as appropriate to fulfill the roles of the group.
 - [ ] Internally structure the group as appropriate (e.g. create/modify/close sub-working groups, etc) to best fulfil the mandate.
 - [ ] Conduct elections of and manage all sub-group officers consistent with officer election rules, and act as election officer in the strictest confidentiality.
 - [ ] Regularly report group status and issues to the parent group, Steering Committee and members as required using the approved templates.